sonic-net/sonic-mgmt/docs/testplan/GCU-Dynamic-ACL-testplan.md

 - Verify that all operations were successful

-- Verify that ARP reply is received from server when ARP packet is sent on this port
+- Verify that ARP reply is received from server when ARP packet is sent on an IP configured to this ptf port

 - Verify that all other packets on this port are dropped

-### Test Case # 10 - Scale test of ACL Table, add large amount of forward and drop rules
+### Test Case # 9 - Scale test of ACL Table, add large amount of forward and drop rules

 #### Test Objective